cloudify-cosmo/docs.getcloudify.org/content/manager/maintenance-mode.md

 ---

-## Overview

-While in maintenance mode, the Cloudify Manager remains unchanged; it rejects all requests, and doesn't perform any action (exceptions are detailed [here](#activated)).
+When in maintenance mode, Cloudify Manager activity is suspended.
+It rejects all requests, and does not perform any action other than to display the status of the Manager and it's version, and to execute sub-commands of the maintenance mode.

-## States of Maintenance

-The Cloudify Manager has 3 maintenance states: activated, activating, and deactivated.
-In order to see the current maintenance state of the Manager, run `cfy maintenance-mode status`.
-The state will also be shown when running `cfy status` (providing that it is not deactivated).
+Cloudify Manager has three maintenance states, activated, activating, and deactivated.
+To view the current maintenance state of the Manager, run `cfy maintenance-mode status`.
+The state is also displayed when you run `cfy status` (so long as the state is not `deactivated`).

-### Activated
+* **Activated**
-The Cloudify Manager is in maintenance mode.
+   Cloudify Manager is in maintenance mode.
 It ignores all requests except for `cfy status`, `cfy --version` and sub-commands of `cfy maintenance-mode`.
-### Activating
+* **Activating**
-This is an intermediate state in which the Cloudify Manager is not fully in maintenance mode; only requests that trigger executions will be blocked.
-This state allows active executions to complete and prevents new executions from being started.
+   An intermediate state in which the Cloudify Manager is not fully in maintenance mode.
+Only requests that trigger executions are blocked.
+This state enables active executions to complete and prevents new executions from being started.
-### Deactivated
+* **Deactivated**
-The Cloudify Manager operates normally.
+   Cloudify Manager operates normally.
 No requests are blocked.

 ## Usage and Flow
-By default, the maintenance mode state is 'deactivated'.
+By default, the maintenance mode state is `deactivated`.

-In order to activate maintenance mode, run `cfy maintenance-mode activate`.
-The Cloudify Manager will either enter 'activated' state or 'activating' state.
+To activate maintenance mode, run `cfy maintenance-mode activate`.
+Cloudify Manager either enters the `activated` or `activating` state.

-In order to see the current status of the maintenance mode, run `cfy maintenance-mode status`.
+To view the current status of the maintenance mode, run `cfy maintenance-mode status`.

-After the activation request, if there are no active executions (running, pending, cancelling etc.), maintenance mode is activated.
+Following the activation request, if there are no active executions (running, pending, cancelling etc.), maintenance mode is activated.<br>
-This would be the output of `cfy maintenance-mode status`:
+The output of `cfy maintenance-mode status` for the `activated` state is as follows.

 {{< gsHighlight  bash  >}}
 Maintenance Mode Status:
 	Status:	activated
 	Activated At: <time of activation>
 	Activation Requested At: <time of activation request>
 {{< /gsHighlight >}}

-However, if there are active executions, the Manager will enter the 'activating' state:
+If there are active executions, the Manager enters the `activating` state.

 {{< gsHighlight  bash  >}}
 Maintenance Mode Status:
 	Status:	activating